bertiqwerty/exmex/Readme.md

 let result = eval_str("sin(73)")?;
 ```
 To create an expression with variables that represents a mathematical function you can
-use any string that does not define an operator as in
+use any string that does not define an operator and matches `r"^[a-zA-Z_]+[a-zA-Z_0-9]*"` as in
 ```rust
 let expr = parse_with_default_ops::<f64>("2*x^3-4/z")?;
 ```
+Especially, you do not need to use a context or tell the parser explicitly what variables are.
 To evaluate the function at, e.g., `x=5.3` and `z=0.5` you can use
 ```rust
 let value = expr.eval(&[5.3, 0.5]);